oregenal/cbackend/README.md

-# Simple backend server, vriten on c.
+# Simple backend server, writen on c.

 It's recive WebSocket connection from the game site and updating highscore.